Poland in the Eurovision Song Contest 2023: Tu bije serce Europy! Wybieramy hit na Eurowizję!

 Tu bije serce Europy!
 Wybieramy hit na Eurowizję! ("Here beats the heart of Europe!
 We're choosing the hit for Eurovision!") was the national final organised by TVP in order to select the Polish entry for the Eurovision Song Contest 2023.
-The show was held on 26 February 2023 in the Transcolor Studio in Szeligi, hosted by Aleksander Sikora, Ida Nowakowska and Małgorzata Tomaszewska, and broadcast on TVP1 and TVP Polonia, as well as online via the platform TVP VOD.
+The show was held on 26 February 2023 in the Transcolor Studio in Warsaw, hosted by Aleksander Sikora, Ida Nowakowska and Małgorzata Tomaszewska, and broadcast on TVP1 and TVP Polonia, as well as online via the platform TVP VOD.
 The national final was watched, according to the Average Minute Rating, by 1.5 million people, with a recorded market share of 10.6%.
 According to Nielsen Audience Measurement, the show attracted 1.1 million viewers, while the Real Viewership Model reported the number to be 1.4 million.

 Competing entries

 TVP opened a submission period for interested artists and songwriters to submit their entries between 19 September 2022 and 10 February 2023.
 The broadcaster received 300 submissions at the closing of the deadline.
-It was recommended for the artists to take part in the process of composing or songwriting of their song.
+Interested applicants were recommended to take part in the songwriting process of their entries.
 A five-member selection committee consisting of a representative of TVP, a radio personality, a music expert, a journalist and a representative of the Polish Musicians Union selected ten entries from the received submissions to compete in the national final.
-Additionally, TVP reserved the right to select the final finalist (a wildcard) from outside of the submissions.
-The chosen competing entries were announced on 15 February 2023 during the TVP2 programme Pytanie na śniadanie.
+Ten finalists were announced on 15 February 2023 during the TVP2 programme Pytanie na śniadanie.
 Among the competing artists was Alicja Szemplińska, who was due to represent Poland in the Eurovision Song Contest 2020 before its cancellation.
 The competing artists were required to submit a promotional video for their song to TVP by 20 February 2023.

-On 23 February, Janusz Daszczyński, journalist and former chairman of TVP, expressed outrage at the participation of the song "Booty", performed by Ahlena, via his Facebook account, claiming that selecting such a song for the national final was "scandalous", and that the lyrics of the entry were obscene and not fit for being broadcast on national television.
-The topic was discussed during a programme council meeting held on the same day, which resulted in Ahlena being asked to change parts of the composition of the song, which the artist complied with.
+On 23 February, Janusz Daszczyński, journalist and former chairman of TVP, expressed outrage at the participation of the song "Booty" performed by Ahlena, claiming that the lyrics of the entry were obscene and not fit for being broadcast on public television.
+The issue was discussed during a programme council meeting held the same day, which resulted in Ahlena being asked to change parts of the song, which she complied with.